OSDeploy/GitBook/osbuilder/how-to/create-a-new-task.md

-# Create a New Task
+# THIS CONTENT IS BEING UPDATED Create a New Task

 As soon as you have imported OSMedia, and have your Servicing Stacks and Windows Updates, you can create a New OSBuild Task.